Dennys-E/iceMACS/README.md

 This readme contains the documentation of the most important functions contained in iceMACS but is not exhaustive.
 There are additional functions that might be useful for you.

 ### SWIR bad pixel interpolation
-Many (AC)³ scenes are relatively dark, with a high solar zenith angle and low cirrus rediance values.
+Many (AC)³ scenes are relatively dark, with a high solar zenith angle and low cirrus radiance values.
 Some pixels are shown to be unreliable under these conditions.
 The `PixelInterpolator` class finds these pixels and interpolates for the entire scene.
 Additionally, interpolation over invalid pixel from the bad pixel list is performed, analogous to the `runmacs` `BadPixelFixer`.
 Initiate with loaded SWIR dataset, containing the variables `radiance`and `valid` access "badness" signal with

 ```python